trothr/ductwork/Functions.md

 The pipe descriptor struct `pd` must be an input connector.

+The return code will indicate the actual numberof bytes in the record.
+A negative return code indicates an error.

 `peekto()` is intended to work like the POSIX system `read()` function.
+`peekto()` is inspired by the 'PEEKTO' command for Rexx based stages.

 * readto